 High School Student Program

-- Bring an official copy of your Immunization Record and current Physical Assessment (no more than a year old) to your appointment.
+- Please bring an official copy of your Immunization Record and current physical assessment (no more than one year old) to your general information appointment.
 You may obtain these forms from your school nurse or doctor.

 - You can communicate clearly and fluently in English.

 - You can perform described activities for the assignment.

 - You feel comfortable working independently and with a minimum amount of supervision.

 - You can commit to volunteering three to four hours per week for 8 weeks.

 - You must attend a general information/position selection appointment in May AND a separate 30-minute health review appointment in June which is conducted with a nurse from Strong’s Employee Health office.